Learn about the availability key for Customer Key

 Exchange Online availability keys are stored in an Exchange Online Active Directory secret store.
 Availability keys are securely stored inside tenant specific containers within the Active Directory Domain Controller.
 This secure storage location is separate and isolated from the SharePoint Online, OneDrive for Business, and Teams files secret store.

-SharePoint Online, OneDrive for Business, and Teams files availability keys are stored in an internal secret store managed by the service team.
+SharePoint Online, OneDrive for Business, and Teams files availability keys are stored in an internal secret store that is managed by the service team.
 This secured, secrets storage service has front-end servers with application endpoints and a SQL Database as the back end.
-Availability keys are stored in the SQL Database and are wrapped (encrypted) by secret store encryption keys that use a combination of AES-256 and HMAC to encrypt the availability key at rest.
+Availability keys are stored in the SQL Database.
+Secret store encryption keys wrap (encrypt) the availability keys.
+The secret store keys use a combination of AES-256 and HMAC to encrypt the availability key at rest.
 The secret store encryption keys are stored in a logically isolated component of the same SQL Database and are further encrypted with RSA-2048 keys contained in certificates managed by the Microsoft certificate authority (CA).
 These certificates are stored in the secret store front-end servers that perform operations against the database.

 Microsoft employs a defense-in-depth strategy to prevent malicious actors from impacting the confidentiality, integrity, or availability of customer data stored in the Microsoft Cloud.
 Specific preventive and detective controls are implemented to protect the secret store and the availability key as part of the overarching security strategy.